15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 Kentucky Medicaid and financial aid

-- Require nursing home level care
+- Nursing home level care needs

-- Possess assets under $2,000
+- Assets under $2,000

 Kentucky cost of living